 The costs associated with a spinal cord injury can escalate into the millions of dollars over a victim's lifetime.
 If your loved one experienced serious injuries due to a slip and fall accident that was no fault of their own, a personal injury attorney will review your case for free.

-How can I prove the fall was not my fault?
+How can a Tampa slip and fall attorney prove the fall was not my fault?

 The police rarely respond to a slip and fall accident.
 When you fall on private property, such as a restaurant or store, management typically completes an incident report.
 The report is to document the incident for the insurance company and for company records.
 It can also serve as important evidence for you when accompanied by witness statements and accident scene photos.

 What you say or do not say to store employees, management, or bystanders is very important following your fall.
 Never admit fault for your fall, even if you are unsure what caused you to slip and fall.
 You may want to apologize simply out of embarrassment and to deflect attention away from you.
 Accepting fault for your slip and fall can negatively impact any future civil litigation and prevent you from receiving compensation for your injuries.